pyiron/development_ideas/storage.md

     - `node.inputs.save(filename, metadata, backend)`, `node.inputs.load(filename, metadata, backend)`
     - `node.outputs.save(filename, metadata, backend)`, `node.outputs.load(filename, metadata, backend)`
 - Introduce a `backend` argument that selects how things should be saved.
+    - Can be a list of backends.
+If one backend fails, the next one is tried.
 - ❓ Interface: `wf.save(filename, backend)` vs `save(wf, filename, backend)`?
 As nodes?
     - free function interface has benefits during loading as it does not require a valid class instance